ARTICLE

 As with any loan product, the interest rate you will pay is normally the most significant factor in determining the overall cost of the loan.

-When you’re self-employed, most lenders will require you to provide at least 2 years worth of tax returns sufficient to demonstrate if you are able to service a loan or not.
-However, if the nature of your self-employment means you are not able to provide conventional proof of income, a low doc loan may allow you to use alternative means to demonstrate your ability to pay off your loan.
-However, this also tends to be associated with higher interest rates, since the lender has less of an understanding of your financial position, so you become a riskier prospect in their eyes.
+When you’re self-employed, most lenders will require you to provide at least two years' worth of tax returns sufficient to demonstrate whether you can service a loan or not.
+However, if the nature of your self-employment means you are not able to provide conventional proof of income, a low-doc loan may allow you to use alternative means to demonstrate your ability to pay off your loan.
+Take note, low doc loans tend to be associated with higher interest rates.

 Restrictions